sapientcoder/QuickCAML/README.md

 For example, does uploading an ASPX file work well for you as a deployment option?
 Or do you need us to provide another way to install this tool in an environment where you're working?
 Let us know!

+Also, does our approach of loading JavaScript libraries like jQuery and Knockout JS work in your environment, or do you need a version that lets you locally host those files?
+That's also something we want to know.

 ## SharePoint & Browser Compatibility
 QuickCAML targets SharePoint 2013 (on-premise and Office 365).
 It is not supported on versions of SharePoint prior to 2013.